seung-lab/cloud-files/README.md

 Recall that in object storage, directories do not really exist and file paths are really a key-value mapping.
 The `list` operator will list everything under the `cloudpath` given in the constructor.
 The `prefix` operator allows you to efficiently filter some of the results.
 If `flat` is specified, the results will be filtered to return only a single "level" of the "directory" even though directories are fake.
 The entire set of all subdirectories will still need to be fetched.

 Cloud Cost: Usually about $5 per million requests, but each request might list 1000 files.
-The list operation will continuously issue list requests until all files are listed.
+The list operation will continuously issue list requests lazily as needed.

 ## Credits